dannco/imgurcrawl/README.md

 When running the program against a valid address, it will open a URL stream to the given address and retrieve the list images by their hash codes found inside the page's source code.
 The program will then open a stream to each image and save them to a local directory.

+Untested and inactive for at least 7 years so unsure if it still works.